vitaly-krugl/interview-prep/work_samples/README.md

 * https://github.com/agoragames/haigha : haigha is another python AMQP client that we switched to recently due to licensing incompatibilities with pika at the time that numenta's code was being open-sourced.

 Haigha was missing support for several core protocol features that we needed, such as broker-initiated Basic.Cancel and Basic.Return.
-Basic.Return PR: https://github.com/agoragames/haigha/pull/73.
-Basic.Cancel PR: https://github.com/agoragames/haigha/pull/82.
+My Basic.Return PR: https://github.com/agoragames/haigha/pull/73.
+My Basic.Cancel PR: https://github.com/agoragames/haigha/pull/82.

 Also performed code reviews and provided guidance to other contributor(s): e.g., https://github.com/agoragames/haigha/pull/69.